Mellanox/network-operator/deployment/network-operator/README.md

 Nvidia Mellanox Network Operator leverages [Kubernetes CRDs](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) and [Operator SDK](https://github.com/operator-framework/operator-sdk) to manage Networking related Components in order to enable Fast networking, RDMA and GPUDirect for workloads in a Kubernetes cluster.
+Network Operator works in conjunction with [GPU-Operator](https://github.com/NVIDIA/gpu-operator) to enable GPU-Direct RDMA on compatible systems.

 The Goal of Network Operator is to manage _all_ networking related components to enable execution of RDMA and GPUDirect RDMA workloads in a kubernetes cluster including: